Extract Images from Word and Create Editable Document with GroupDocs.Editor Java

 Editor editor = new Editor("YOUR_DOCUMENT_DIRECTORY/sample.docx");

-Loading a document as an EditableDocument is your first step toward making any modifications.
+Loading a document as an EditableDocument is the first step toward any modification.

 import com.groupdocs.editor.Editor;